-Travel perks, bonus points and a whole lot more: Our review of the Chase Sapphire Reserve credit card - CNN Underscored
+Travel perks, bonus points and a whole lot more: Our review of the Chase Sapphire Reserve credit card | CNN Underscored

 The two cards are also similar in that both allow you to transfer your points to airline and hotel partner programs.
 But the list of partners between the two cards is different, and while some partners overlap, you might ultimately decide which points you prefer to earn based on which partners you’re more likely to use.

 The Amex Platinum also offers cell phone protection and elite status at select hotels and car rental loyalty programs — two benefits that you don’t see with the Sapphire Reserve.
-And the card is also currently offering a limited-time welcome bonus: 75,000 bonus points after you spend $5,000 within the first six months after opening the account, plus 10 points per dollar at US gas stations and US supermarkets (up to $15,000 in combined purchases within the first six months of card membership).
+And the card is also currently offering an impressive welcome bonus: 75,000 bonus points after you spend $5,000 within the first six months after opening the account, plus 10 points per dollar at U.S. gas stations and U.S. supermarkets (up to $15,000 in combined purchases within the first six months of card membership).

 Related: These credit cards are currently offering 100,000 bonus points or more.

-That’s a better sign-up offer than the Chase Sapphire Reserve, but at the end of the day, both cards provide great rewards programs and high-end benefits.
+That’s a better welcome bonus than the Chase Sapphire Reserve, but at the end of the day, both cards provide great rewards programs and high-end benefits.
 It ultimately comes down to your preferred transfer partners and the slight differences in perks.

 Should you get the Chase Sapphire Reserve?

-Perhaps the real question is “should you get either the Chase Sapphire Preferred or the Chase Sapphire Reserve?”
+Perhaps the real question is “Should you get either the Chase Sapphire Preferred or the Chase Sapphire Reserve?”
 The Chase Ultimate Rewards points earned with either card are extremely valuable, and the points from either sign-up bonus alone will help offset a nice portion of your next vacation, especially as travel starts coming back.

 The main reason right now to dive into the Chase Sapphire Preferred over the Sapphire Reserve is the extra 20,000 bonus points on the Sapphire Preferred.
 That’s a significant amount and could be the deciding factor between the two cards.